xmonader/letsbuildacompiler-pretty/src/tutor08_littlephilosophy.md

 news:  Things  never  get  much  harder than they've been so far.
 It's  possible  to  build a complete, working compiler for a real language, using nothing  but  the same kinds of techniques you've learned so far.
-And THAT brings up some interesting questions.
+And _that_ brings up some interesting questions.

 ## Why Is It So Simple?